Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 class, use the below methods to create client objects for Queues, Topics and Subscriptions to interact with existing Service Bus entities.

-Please note that the Queues, Topics and Subscriptions should already have been created prior to using this library.
+Please note that the Queues, Topics and Subscriptions should be created prior to using this library.

 ### Examples